 We’ve talked a lot about Stretch VP hires on SaaStr, and Brendon Cassidy did a great dedicated piece here recently.

-The reality is when you go to hire your VPs, you’ll be left with 4 types: 1) Stretch, 2) Absolutely Perfect, 3) Too “Heavy”, 4) Nice LinkedIn / Resume — But Not Actually Good Enough.
-And 2) does not exist.
+The reality is when you go to hire your VPs, you’ll be left with 4 types: 1) Stretch, 2) Absolutely Perfect, 3) Too “Heavy” — (i.e., needs too much infrastructure to scale at your stage), 4) Nice LinkedIn / Resume — But Not Actually Good Enough.
+And maybe 5) a search for a unicorn that does not exist.

-So Stretch is what many of us go for.
-If you’re a Second Timer and raised $30m in your Series A, you can afford 3), the “heavy” VP hire that needs a staff of 6, or 25 AEs, to get going.
+So Stretch is what many of us go for, and should go for, unless you just raised a $50m+ Series A. Yes, if you’re a Second Timer and just raised $50m in your Series A, you can afford 3), the “heavy” VP hire that needs a staff of 6, or 25 AEs, to get going.
 But most of us can’t.